Litigation? Litigation Consultation, Second-Opinions and Expert Witness Designation

 Mr. Lucas has extensive litigation and trial experience representing homeowners, landlords, tenants, buyers, developers, contractors, homeowners associations, HOA boards and property managers.

-Mr. Lucas has been involved in hundreds of real estate lawsuits, pre-litigation disputes, transactions, sales, lease agreements, mediations, arbitrations and countless court hearings and depositions, including multiple matters through jury trials, post-trial attorney fee award proceedings, and various appeals.
+Mr. Lucas has been involved in hundreds upon hundreds of real estate lawsuits, pre-litigation disputes, transactions, sales, lease agreements, mediations, arbitrations, countless court hearings and depositions, including multiple matters through jury trials, post-trial attorney fee award proceedings, and various appeals.

 Mr. Lucas is a past Director of the California Association of REALTORS®, a past Director of the Newport Beach Association of REALTORS®, an active member of multiple local and statewide REALTOR® committees, the 2020 Chair of the Orange County Bar Association’s Real Estate Section, the 2017 Chair of the Orange County Bar Association’s Solo and Small Firm Section, on the panel of mediators available via the California Association of REALTORS® Real Estate Mediation Center for Consumers, was named the “2014 REALTOR® of the Year” by the Newport Beach Association of REALTORS®, and the list continues.